Project

 Artist’s Bursaries

-The festival is awarding bursaries to East Midlands artists to support them to realise a project.
+The festival awarded three bursaries to East Midlands artists to support them to realise a project.
 Their projects could be small or large scale, street puppetry or studio based, verbal or non-verbal, object theatre or craft based.
 The outcome could be a performance, a walkabout, a Q&A session, an exhibition or something else.
+Disability-led Meander Theatre Company received a bursary to develop a puppet show about workplace bullying and hate crime.
+Artists Bryony McCombie Smith and Liz Johnson received the others.

 Project Team